 What do I need to do for today?

 Planning your day is very important and is fairly considered to be one of the most crucial productivity techniques.
 The best way to get things done on time is to plan every step.
 When you wake up, the first thing you need to do after breakfast is to make a to-do list for the day.
 Start with the little.
 Go to the grocery store, buy one, two, thee.
 Clean cat litter.
 Clean up desk.
 Complete task one.
 Work on the report and so on until the end of the working day.
 Make your day more organized and in a couple of weeks, you’ll feel like you are doing more and more day after day.
 But do not forget that you cannot organize your evening this way.
 If you do this, you will be annoyed, because after the hard day you are tired and you want to rest and you can’t force yourself to do something you don’t really want to.
 If you added “read a book” to your to-do list for the evening and are emotionally tired you will skip it or even delete it from the list.
-After you start skipping tasks during your work hours which will negatively affect your productivity.
+After you start skipping tasks during your work hours it will negatively affect your productivity.

 I can’t work in such a mess

 Always try to keep your work area clean.
 No dirty cups, draft papers, keys, remote controls, toys, and anything else that can disturb you.

 You should have the necessary minimum of your needs on your desk.
 If you have something on your desk that you do not use in your work, you start playing with it.
 It will bother you.
-You need concentration in your work.
+You need to concentrate on your work.
 Keep your desk clean and simple.
 Put one or two souvenirs or a photo of your wife or girlfriend.
 Put some plants on your desk.
 Things that won’t catch your attention for a long time.
 Things that will give you energy.

 Oh my back hurts, I’ll lie down for a bit